ltn22/yang-evol/draft-toutain-schc-universal-option.md

 ~~~~
 {: #fig-entry-uri-path title="New entry added by management" artwork-align="center"}

-Now suppose that A uses a recently defined option or a private option.
-In S1, nothing is changed, the CoAP header is parsed, the new option is discovered, and a Rule is derived to compress the option.
-The only blocking element is the identification of this new FID in the Rule and how S1 sends it to the other end-point to understand which option is involved (cf {{fig-new-fid}}) and what is the value for reconstructing the header.
+However, when A uses a recently defined option or a private option that was not known when the SCHC implementation was created, S1 cannot represent this option using existing FIDs.
+While S1 can still parse the CoAP header and identify the new option, it has no predefined FID to use in the Rule, as shown in {{fig-new-fid}}:

 ~~~~ aasvg
 +---------------+-----+---+----+-------+-------+---------+